Who says you have to work until you’re 65?

 You can be financially independent with a middle-class income and lifestyle or even a modest, frugal lifestyle.
 If your investments earn you $20,000 per year, and you live on no more than $20,000 per year, you would be financially independent, even if no one would accuse you of being rich.

 An important distinction comes to light when you realize you get to choose any age at which to retire: You can spend most of your income on the trappings and appearance of wealth, or you can funnel your income into investments that generate actual wealth.
-Too few people understand the inverse relationship between feeling wealthy and becoming wealthy, but it becomes clear the moment you understand that FIRE is a choice.

 Benefits of FIRE